inspirer/textmapper/documentation.md

 **Reduce** takes a rule index as an argument and expects that the top N symbols of the stack form the right-hand side of the rule.
 These N symbols are then replaced with the rule's left-hand nonterminal.
 The reduction process also includes computing the associated attributes for this nonterminal (e.g. executing semantic actions).

-At any step, either a shift or a single reduce is possible, any ambiguities are caught during compilation, see below.
+At any step, either a shift or a single reduce is possible, any ambiguities are caught during compilation.

 The following example shows the parsing steps for the variable declaration construct, which is common to many languages.